DataProjectHub/UAE_Population_Analysis/README.md

   pip install -r requirements.txt

 ### Steps to Run
 1. Exploratory Data Analysis:
-- Open the EDA.ipynb Jupyter notebook and run the cells to explore the data.
+- Open the UAE_Population_EDA.ipynb Jupyter notebook and run the cells to explore the data.
 2. Predictive Modeling:
 - Run modeling.py to train and evaluate time series and regression models.